lisawilliams/lisa/_posts/2017-10-04-Building-The-Trollbusters-Bot.markdown

 ![Vendor choices chart for Trollbusters bot](https://farm5.staticflickr.com/4506/37453468066_fa832c4600_b.jpg)

-Initially, I'd hoped to use a solution that would provide us with an independent codebase; one that we could pass on to a team of developers should we decide to go further, and one that would provide both independent intellectual property for Trollbusters and insulate the organization from the risk of using a tool from a startup that may disappear.
+I'd hoped to use a solution that would provide us with an independent codebase; one that we could pass on to a team of developers should we decide to go further, and one that would provide both independent intellectual property for Trollbusters and insulate the organization from the risk of using a tool from a startup that may disappear.
 I was also interested in expanding my own skills.

 I was initially really enthusiastic about [Botpress](http://botpress.io), an open-source bot-building framework written in Node.js.
 While I hope to go back to Botpress, I wasn't able to achieve some of our basic version one features with the framework, and deployment was a bit rocky.
 I did get excellent help from Sylvain Perron, one of the founders of the project.
 You can see a number of fledgling bot project repos in [my public repositories](http://github.com/lisawilliams), if you'd like to browse some code.